Have you received a phone call from CMRE Financial Services?

 But, if you don’t feel you can get the job done, sign up with a credit repair service by all means.

-And, if CMRE Financial Services threatens you with legal action, it’ll be time to bring in a credit law firm to cut them off before they go any further.
+If CMRE Financial Services threatens you with legal action, it’ll be time to hire a credit law firm.